JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obserrors.rst

 This type of observation error covariance is set up using the following options:

-* :code:`input file`: filename for the input file containing cross-variable correlations or covariances.
+* :code:`input file`: filename for the input file containing cross-variable correlations or covariances (the file has to contain only one of those).
-* :code:`compute correlations from covariances`: default is :code:`false`.
-If set to :code:`true`, correlations will be computed from the input file with covariances.

 .. important::
   Input files are always used to set up correlations, and not covariances.
-If the input file contains covariances, and :code:`compute correlations from covariances` is not set to :code:`true`, the application will throw an exception.
+If the input file contains covariances, they would be converted to correlations.

 .. code-block:: yaml